-The site of sale #6 also is in a special flood hazard zone and similar requirements apply.
+The site of sale #8 also is in a special flood hazard zone and similar requirements apply.
 The other sales are not located in identified special flood hazard zones and thus the subject has a comparative disadvantage versus those properties.

-The subject's side of Independence Drive lacks sidewalks.
+The subject's side of Jefferson Drive lacks sidewalks.
 Section 16.45.110 of the municipal code states that new construction of 10,000 or more gross square feet must provide street improvements on public street edges of the property to comply with Menlo Park street construction requirements for the adjacent street type.
-It is considered likely that any development on the subject parcel would need to provide for a sidewalk along that section of the street.
-Other typical infrastructure already is in place.
+It is considered likely that any development on the subject property would need to provide for a sidewalk along that section of the street.